David99-MC/RPG-Project/README.md

 # Have a look at my game here: https://sharemygame.com/@Eru1k99/rpg-demo
 # Welcome to my RPG game!
 This is a Diablo-inspired RPG with my takes on the features.
 A nice place where I will reinforce my game programming experience as well as satisfy my imagination.
-The game is still a demo and under development, which means it will get more and more updates in near future (as I learn new things to apply)!
+The game only captures a small part of Diableo as I learn new things to add!

 # The current AI state
 The enemies each will have a patrol path to follow.
 If they detect the player or are attacked, their aggression behavior will occur which they will chase and attack the player.
 However, if the player get out of their range by out run them, they will perform a suspicious action for a certain time then go back to do their duties.